mrcrilly/mrcrilly.github.io/content/blog/interfaces-versus-function-passing.md

 We can pass in override functions, say from within (table-driven) tests, and thus replace/mock the functions.
 So if the `function` fields in the configuration are `nil`, we assume there's no overrides and use our pre-defined implementations instead.
 The latter represents "production", I guess?

 But there's something unusual with what we're doing here.
-Did you notice how the call to `start()` uses the `doubler` and `tripler` variables, which are of the type `func`, instead of using the fields, which can point to the same concrete implmentations, provided in the `Configuration` object?
-This is the setup I've been exposed to and asked to implement.
+Did you notice how the call to `start()` uses the `doubler` and `tripler` variables, which are of the type `func`?
+This is instead of simply using the fields, which can point to the same concrete implmentations, provided in the `Configuration` object.
+Odd.
 It doesn't seem like it's idiomatic Go, even if it does work.

 Let's keep going...